1242035/spree/guides/src/content/developer/core/adjustments.md

 ## Overview

-An `Adjustment` object tracks an adjustment to the price of an [Order](/developer/core/orders.html), an order's [Line Item](/developer/core/orders.html#line-items), or an order's [Shipments](/developer/core/shipments.html) within a Spree Commerce storefront.
+An `Adjustment` object tracks an adjustment to the price of an [Order](/developer/core/orders.html), an order's [Line Item](/developer/core/orders.html#line-items), or an order's [Shipments](/developer/core/shipments.html) within a Viauco Commerce storefront.

 Adjustments can be either positive or negative.
 Adjustments with a positive value are sometimes referred to as "charges" while adjustments with a negative value are sometimes referred to as "credits."
-These are just terms of convenience since there is only one `Spree::Adjustment` model in a storefront which handles this by allowing either positive or negative values.
+These are just terms of convenience since there is only one `Viauco::Adjustment` model in a storefront which handles this by allowing either positive or negative values.

 Adjustments can either be considered included or additional.
 An "included" adjustment is an adjustment to the price of an item which is included in that price of an item.
 A good example of this is a GST/VAT tax.
 An "additional" adjustment is an adjustment to the price of the item on top of the original item price.
 A good example of that would be how sales tax is handled in countries like the United States.